 - A doctor-caregiver says planning gets missed out:When you are in the rut of things you can’t think

-- In this US News article, a financial analyst provides suggestions on how seniors can plan for the compromised decision-making that results from dementia.
-This article is aimed at American readers and may not be fully applicable to us in India.
-Please note that a lot of caution is needed while making financial decisions.
-However, reading the article may help people generate ideas on what can be done by them for their specific context.
+- A financial analyst discusses how to plan for the possible problems that may happen when dementia affects the ability to take decisions.
+This article is aimed at American readers and may not be fully applicable in India.
+Also, that a lot of caution is needed for financial decisions.
+However, the article may help generate ideas on what could be considered.
+Then see how to use it for your situation.
 Read the article here: 8 Alzheimer’s Financial Protection Tips

-- Being prepared for emergencies is a very important part of caregiving.
-A helpful list for such preparation is available here: Preventing and being prepared for emergencies.
+- Be prepared for emergencies.
+Read a helpful list here: Preventing and being prepared for emergencies.